dankuck/dankuck.github.io/_posts/2020-06-26-trumans-map-3-the-map-is-not-the-territory.md

 I smiled.
 “It’s ok.
 Hey, do you wanna go to the playground?”

-Marlon miled too.
-“You know it!”
+Marlon smiled too.
+“You know it, man.”

 We raced bikes like we always used to before my dad died.